muchengl/arxiv_sentinel/README.md

 # arXiv Sentinel 🤖
 This is an LLM Agent system, which can be deployed in a [Vercel](https://vercel.com/) serverless function.
+Contains the following functions:
-- Scan arXiv
+- Scan arXiv by configuration
-- Summarizes papers by LLM
+- Summarizes new papers by LLM
-- Send you report emails
+- Send you a paper report via email

-Lets our LLM assistant help you automatically configure this bot!
+Let our LLM assistant help you automatically configure this bot!
 ```shell
 python assistant.py
 ```